-Because of these changes, formatting best practices have also shifted.
+Because of these changes, resume formatting best practices have also shifted.
 Your resume needs to not only contain up-to-date information about your experience and skills; it also needs to be formatted in a way that shows you understand how to communicate.

 What Makes a Resume Template Good?

 The key to finding a great resume template is to consider which factors go into a good resume, and then finding a template that has those same characteristics.
 Here are some elements of a good resume template to consider: